Arrangements underway for Iran's Rouhani to visit Japan this month | The Japan Times

 In May, Iran began a phased suspension of its commitments under its 2015 nuclear deal with major powers after the United States withdrew from it last year.

-Iran is poised to take a fresh countermeasure as early as next month unless the United States lifts economic sanctions against Iran.
+Iran is poised to take a fresh countermeasure as early as next month unless the United States lifts crippling economic sanctions.

 Aiming to serve as a bridge between Washington and Tehran, Abe visited Iran in June this year and had talks with Rouhani in New York in September.

+If the visit is realized, Rouhani would be the first Iranian president to come to Japan since Mohammad Khatami in October 2000.

-In mid-January 2020, Abe is considering to visit Middle East countries including Saudi Arabia and the United Arab Emirates.
-During the trip, he is expected to explain a planned Self-Defense Forces dispatch to the region.
+Abe is considering a visit to Middle East countries including Saudi Arabia and the United Arab Emirates in mid-January.
+During the planned trip, he is expected to explain a possible Self-Defense Forces dispatch to the region.